Wedding Officiant Frequently Asked Questions

 Would you allow another Officiant, possibly of a different religion, or a friend or relative to take part in the ceremony?

-Of course.
-Different voices always make a ceremony more interesting.
+Of course!
+In fact, we encourage it.
+Different voices always make a ceremony more interesting for everyone.

 Are there any restrictions on music, decorations, readings, photography?